Google Docs Estimate Template: How to Create Fast, Professional Estimates You Can Reuse

 {{Start Window}}

-Create a Pricing Table That Is Easy to Reuse
+Create a Pricing Table That Is Actually Reusable

 The pricing table is the heart of the estimate.
-It should be easy to scan, easy to update, and flexible enough to support different kinds of work.
+It should be easy to scan, easy to update, and flexible enough to handle different pricing setups.

 | Item / Service | Qty | Rate | Estimated Amount |